New AML Laws Coming to Real Estate

 For most clients, the impact will be minimal.

-However, during certain property sale transactions, you may be asked to provide additional information or documentation as part of our legal obligations.
+However, during applicable property sale transactions, clients may be asked to provide additional information or documentation as part of mandatory legal compliance requirements.

 - Identification documents